Tyson Foods CFO pleads guilty after intoxicated trespassing

 Tyson issued multiple apologies for the incident, both in an email sent to Tyson employees and again during a company earnings call.
 He said that he was “embarrassed for personal conduct that is inconsistent with my personal values” and he pledged to “reflect deeply on the impact my actions can have on others.”

-Tyson Foods did not respond to a KNWA/FOX24 request to comment on the guilty plea.
+Tyson Foods did not respond to a request by KTLA sister station KNWA/FOX24 to comment on the guilty plea.

 The Associated Press contributed to this report.